-América Móvil, S.A.B. de C.V., its Subsidiaries and affiliates ("América Móvil" or the "Company"), confirm their commitment to the values and ethical principles of the Company, and to combat that certain activity known as "Money Laundering" and the Financing of Terrorism through this Policy.
+América Móvil, S.A.B. de C.V. and its Subsidiaries ("América Móvil" or the "Company"), confirm their commitment to the values and ethical principles of the Company, and to combat that certain activity known as Money Laundering1 and the Financing of Terrorism through this Policy.